prasadhonrao/devcamper/docs/spec.md

 ### 1.5 Purpose

-DevCamper is a web-based platform designed to help users, professionals, and career changers find, compare, and review coding bootcamps worldwide.
+DevCamper is a web-based platform designed to help users, professionals, and career changers find, compare(v2 implementation), and review coding bootcamps worldwide.

-This platform serves three key user groups:
+This platform serves Four key user groups:

-- **General Users** searching for the best coding bootcamps for their career goals.
+- **General Users** searching for the best coding bootcamps for their career goals but can only read reviews; they cannot write them.
 - **Bootcamp Publishers** showcasing their programs and attracting students.
 - **Administrators** ensuring the quality and integrity of listings and reviews.
+Admin can have all the access same as Bootcamp Publishers but Admin can't write the review.
+Admin able to accept or reject the bootcamps (perform maker checker action).
+- **Registered Users** can search for courses based on their needs, enroll in them, and read and write reviews.

 DevCamper simplifies bootcamp discovery by offering:

 - **Comprehensive Directory** – A wide range of bootcamps across various technologies and locations.
-- **Search & Filtering Features** – Location, cost, tech stack, and career services.
+- **Search & Filtering Features** – (v2 implementation) Location, cost, tech stack, and career services.
-- **Detailed Bootcamp Listings** – Tuition, duration, technologies, and job placement details.
+- **Detailed Bootcamp Listings** – Tuition, duration, technologies, and job placement details (V2 implementation).
 - **User Reviews & Ratings** – Verified feedback to ensure credibility.
-- **User Dashboard** – Personalized experience with saved bootcamps and reviews.
+- **User Dashboard** – Personalized experience with saved bootcamps (v2 implementation) and reviews.
 - **Publisher Dashboard** – Manage listings, reviews, and engagement.
-- **Admin Dashboard** – Moderation, analytics, and user management.
+- **Admin Dashboard** – (Need to design Admin Dashboard) Moderation, analytics, and user management.

 The ultimate goal of DevCamper is to be a trusted and transparent platform for discovering coding bootcamps worldwide.